KagisoKeamogetswe/Recipe-Maker/README.md

-# Recipie Makr Readme
+# Recipe Maker

-## Intrduction
+## Introduction

-Welcome to the Recipie Makr - a simple web application for making and organizing your favorite recipies!
+Welcome to the Recipe Maker - a simple web application for making and organizing your favorite recipies!
 This tool is perfect for anyone who loves cooking and wants to keep track of their culinary creations.

 ## Fetures